 Details of Bars on Hatches: http://commutercruiser.com/hatch-safety-bar-details/

 Marmaris Bay Cruisers – http://www.cruisingtips.net

-Regardless how many locks and security devices you keep aboard your boat, any boat can be broken into.
+Regardless of how many locks and security devices you keep aboard your boat, any boat can be broken into.
 The key to keeping your boat and her contents safe lies in making it so difficult and time-consuming for a thief that he/they give up and go elsewhere!

 Keep in mind three factors that discourage thieves everywhere – time, noise, and visibility.

 To protect your valuables below deck, should you have a break-in, if possible, install a safe.
-It doesn’t need to be large but it should be well-concealed, fixed in place and unremovable, and accessed by combination or a specially shaped/notched key which is for your safe only.
+It doesn’t need to be large but it should be well-concealed, fixed in place and unremovable, and accessed by combination or a specially shaped/notched key which is for your safety only.

 If you do not have a safe, hide anything of value that cannot easily be replaced (jewelry, computer, hand-held equipment).
 Be imaginative and select a hiding place that appears to be something else than its true purpose, a place that will take a lot of time to be found.

 A thief will look in easy, common and quickly found places for cash, jewelry, mobile phones — anything he can sell within the next 4-8 hours at most.

 While in an anchorage, wherever you may be, keep an eye out for swimmers, small boats, speedboats, skiffs, that cruise around the anchorage.
 This craft (and even the swimmers) may be looking for potential thefts.

 On deck, double lock bicycles to stanchions, keeping in mind that if anything can quickly be taken and is not easily removed, it will be taken.
 Dinghies left in the water, outboard engines whether installed on the dinghy or on deck are often favorite items for thieves.
 And a dinghy alone, asks to be stolen.
 The only thing a thief need is oars.